tianshouzhi/dragon/dragon-web/src/main/resources/static/bower_components/AngularJS-Toaster/README.md

 	 - Assigns any data associated with the template to the toast.

  - directive
-	 - Will use the `toast.body` argument to represent the name of a directive that you want to render as the toast's body, else it will fallback to the template bound to the `'body-template': 'toasterBodyTmpl.html'` configuration option.
+	 - Will use the `toast.body` argument to represent the dsName of a directive that you want to render as the toast's body, else it will fallback to the template bound to the `'body-template': 'toasterBodyTmpl.html'` configuration option.
-    The directive name being passed to the `body` argument should appear as it exists in the markup, not camelCased as it would appear in the directive declaration (`cool-directive-name` instead of `coolDirectiveName`).
+    The directive dsName being passed to the `body` argument should appear as it exists in the markup, not camelCased as it would appear in the directive declaration (`cool-directive-dsName` instead of `coolDirectiveName`).
 The directive must be usable as an attribute.

       ```js
-    // The toast pop call, passing in a directive name to be rendered
+    // The toast pop call, passing in a directive dsName to be rendered
     toaster.pop({
 		    type: 'info',
 		    body: 'bind-unsafe-html',